mikolmogorov/Ragout/docs/INSTALL.md

 -------------------

 * Python 2.7
-* Sibelia [https://github.com/bioinf/Sibelia] or Progresssive Cactus [https://github.com/glennhickey/progressiveCactus]
+* Sibelia [http://github.com/bioinf/Sibelia] or Progresssive Cactus [http://github.com/glennhickey/progressiveCactus]

 Building
 --------

-1. To build Ragout native modules type
+1. To build Ragout native modules, type:

         make

-2. To build and install Sibelia, use
+2. To build and install Sibelia, use:

         python scripts/install-sibelia.py

 If you already have Sibelia installed, you can skip second step.

-After this, you can test your installation by typing:
+After this, you can test your installation by running:

     python ragout.py --help